 Expected value is your average value over the course of multiple bets.
 It shows you the edge you have on average over the bookmakers.

-A coin toss has only two outcomes: heads or tail.
-In normal circumstances, the odds of the coin landing on head or tails is 50%.
+In normal circumstances, the odds of the coin landing on heads or tails is 50%.
 If you have a fair bet on either option, you will get odds of 2.00 or 1/1.
 Now imagine if someone offered you odds of 2.20 to bet on heads.
 While there is still a risk of losing your money, you would almost be crazy not to take the bet.

-Of course, the ideal situation would be if you could bet on it multiple times.
-You would also have to manage your bankroll.
-Betting your whole wallet still has a risk, since you still have a 45.45% chance of losing.
-The ideal would be to bet a small portion of your bankroll multiple times.
-That way, you will ultimately win more money than you lose.
 The Kelly Criterion has a formula that suggests how much of your bankroll to bet, depending on your estimation of value.
-To ease the maths, we created an online Kelly Criterion Calculator which is free and easy to use!
+To ease the maths, we created an online Kelly Criterion Calculator, which is free and easy to use!

 Value Football Betting Example